louis-e/arnis/README.md

 # Arnis [![CI Build Status](https://github.com/louis-e/arnis/actions/workflows/ci-build.yml/badge.svg)](https://github.com/louis-e/arnis/actions)

-**This open source project generates any chosen location from the real world in Minecraft with a high level of detail.**
+This open source project written in Rust generates any chosen location from the real world in Minecraft with a high level of detail.

+⇒ [Where did you find this project?](https://6okq6xh5jt4.typeform.com/to/rSjZaB41)

+## :desktop_computer: Example
+<img width="700" height="400" src="https://github.com/louis-e/arnis/blob/main/gitassets/mc.gif?raw=true">

 By leveraging geospatial data from OpenStreetMap and utilizing the powerful capabilities of Rust, Arnis provides an efficient and robust solution for creating complex and accurate Minecraft worlds that reflect real-world geography and architecture.

 Arnis is designed to handle large-scale data and generate rich, immersive environments that bring real-world cities, landmarks, and natural features into the Minecraft universe.
 Whether you're looking to replicate your hometown, explore urban environments, or simply build something unique and realistic, Arnis offers a comprehensive toolset to achieve your vision.

-⇒ [Where did you find this project?](https://6okq6xh5jt4.typeform.com/to/rSjZaB41)

-## :desktop_computer: Example
-<img width="700" height="400" src="https://github.com/louis-e/arnis/blob/main/gitassets/mc.gif?raw=true">

 ## :floppy_disk: How it works
 ![CLI Generation](https://github.com/louis-e/arnis/blob/main/gitassets/cli.gif?raw=true)